-Some are written on single sheets of paper, others are written in booklets and some are recorded onto tape or video.
+Some social stories are written on single sheets of paper, others are written in booklets and some are recorded onto tape or video.
 The author of the story may read it to the individual with autism, record it so that it can be played back as required, or the individual may read it for himself.

 Please read our Disclaimer on Autism Interventions